sulistyo/DynamicDD/README.md

 ### Overview

-This class will only handle 3 level deep dropdown and using the db structure as described on the included sql file.
+This class will only handle up to 3 level deep dropdown and using the db structure as described on the included sql file.

 It will pull the data from mysql database, generate json object, and generate javascript code to automatically handle the on change event.
 This class also generate dropdown from php and handle the submission of the form.